priyatamv/Module-17-App-2/README.md

 # Predict if the client will subscribe a term deposit

-This data study examines a vehicle dataset and derives the features that influence the price of a car

 ## Description

 The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit.